 To avoid the distressingly negative overtones of the word budget, Linda Seaman, missionary to Africa, began talking about "Great Commission Investments."
 A film was even produced using that phrase to explain World Evangelism Fund.
 The 1989 General NMI Convention voted to ask for a name change to "Great Commission Fund."
 General Assembly delegates did not agree to make a change that year.
-Numerous substitute name then began appearing.
-In central Oklahoma the Cushing Nazarenes used "Eternal Investments."
+Numerous substitute names then began appearing.
+In central Oklahoma, the Cushing Nazarenes used "Eternal Investments."
 The Joplin District used "General Investments."
-In Kentucky it was " First fruits."
+In Kentucky, it was " First fruits."
 South of Oklahoma City, the Norman Nazarenes called it "Shares for Others."
 Eventually, a General NMI Convention and then the General Assembly would change the name to World Evangelism Fund.

 It makes a difference.
-People who mistakenly view World Evangelism Fund as an imposed tax feel powerless and resentful.
+People who mistakenly view the World Evangelism Fund as an imposed tax feel powerless and resentful.
 That's not a good atmosphere in which to raise money for world evangelism.
 We've got to do a better job of explaining, or else we've got to change our terminology.

 Over 200 years ago, John Wesley studied Britain's social scene.
 He tried to discern where God's preparatory, prevenient grace was at work.
 Believing that the Holy Spirit opened certain groups of men and women to God, he chose to proclaim the gospel to those responsive segments of the population.
 John Wesley was our spiritual ancestor.
 Like him, we must try to discern where the winds of the Spirit are blowing, then unfurl our sails before them.

 Naturally, every area of ministry could use a bigger share of the World Evangelism Fund than it is receiving.
-World Evangelism Fund helps us tailor our response to opportunities so that we meet needs in orderly fashion rather than just jumping in where somebody is yelling the loudest.
+The World Evangelism Fund helps us tailor our response to opportunities so that we meet needs in an orderly fashion rather than just jumping in where somebody is yelling the loudest.
 Dividing up that general ministries fund is not always easy.
 "By preparing a budget," says the World Book, "[we] can make sure that enough money is set aside for items that have the highest priority."

-In the pre-computer era, strategic planners used the World Mission office floor.
+In the pre-computer era,strategic planners used the World Mission office floor.
 Annual funding requests from all the fields came to Kansas City.
 These request forms were spread out across the floor of the missions office.
 The requests included money to maintain current work plus hoped-for expansion.
 The World Mission staff pored over the cluttered floor, walking around to look, bowing to pray, trying to discern God's will.
-Reflecting back to the time when he was Nazarene World Mission director, General Superintendent George Coulter spoke of the "harrowing experience" of looking at the huge gap between the money missionaries asked for each year and the amounts being given by local churches toward World Evangelism Fund.
+Reflecting back to the time when he was Nazarene World Mission director, General Superintendent George Coulter spoke of the "harrowing experience" of looking at the huge gap between the money missionaries asked for each year and the amounts being given by local churches toward what is now called the World Evangelism Fund.
 Requested amounts were lowered and juggled until the grand total on those request sheets came down to anticipated income.
 This grand total was the World Mission portion of the World Evangelism Fund.

 Computers now simplify and speed up this process of adjusting and readjusting figures to make authorized expenditures match anticipated income.
-The process has also been decentralized with details now ironed out at regional centers in cities like Quito, Singapore, and Johannesburg.
+The process has also been decentralized with details now ironed out at regional centers in cities like Buenos Aires, Singapore, and Johannesburg.
 It should be clear how much underpayment of World Evangelism Fund hurts our global outreach machinery.
 Any fat that may have been in the original requests from the fields has already been eliminated.
 World Evangelism Fund underpayments mean that some muscle has to be cut out.

 1Who was the first to use the phrase Great Commission?
 It may have been Dutch missionary Justinian von Welz.
 He certainly is the one that popularized the words "Great Commission" to describe Matthew 28:19-20.